kovalur/texteditor/README.md

 # texteditor
-A simple Text Editor built with .NET Framework/C# WinForms
+A simple Text Editor.

+Using .NET Framework WinForms.